 Instead, the knowledge that you needed was made available so that you and your manager could use it.

 “An organization in the Knowledge Age is one that learns, remembers, and acts based on the best available information, knowledge, and know-how.”– Kimiz Dalkir, Director at McGill University, Knowledge Management: In Theory and Practice

 Imagine that it’s your first day at a new job.
 You haven’t been trained beforehand and you aren’t familiar with the duties you’re expected to perform.

 Your new boss walks up to you and says, “Nice to meet you, now get on with your work”.
 No resources, no mentoring, nothing.
 That’s what your life would be like without knowledge management.

-Heck, it’s the basis for everything we do here at Process Street!
+It’s the basis for everything we do here at Process Street!

 The history of knowledge management

-Before we dive into the specifics of knowledge management let’s cover the history of the practice.
+Before we dive into the specifics of knowledge management, let’s cover the history of the practice.

-The principles of knowledge management have been in use since literally the beginning of recorded history, albeit not under the same name.
+The principles of knowledge management have been in use since the beginning of recorded history, albeit not under the same name.

-Cave paintings, village elders, early books and so on.
+Cave paintings, village elders, early books, and so on.
 All of these are prime examples of how knowledge has been recorded and shared over the ages.

 “[Drucker] noted that knowledge workers would be the most valuable assets of a 21st-century organization because of their high level of productivity and creativity.”– Corporate Financial Institute, What are Knowledge Workers?

 Types of knowledge